Author

 Gurdon Saltonstall

 Gurdon Saltonstall (1666–1745) was a prominent Congregational minister and theologian in colonial Connecticut who served as pastor of the New London church and later as a leading intellectual figure in New England Protestantism.
-His theological work, exemplified in *The Election Sermon*, engaged with Reformed doctrine and the practical concerns of ministerial authority and ecclesiastical governance during a period of significant religious and political transition in early eighteenth-century America.
-Saltonstall's contributions to colonial theology and his influence on Connecticut's religious institutions established him as a significant voice in the development of American Congregationalism.
+His theological work, exemplified in texts such as *The Election Sermon*, engaged with the Reformed tradition while addressing the spiritual and ecclesiastical concerns of early eighteenth-century colonial America.
+Saltonstall's contributions to ministerial education and ecclesiastical polity helped shape the institutional development of Congregationalism during a formative period in American religious history.

 Works in the Library